 For the full article, click here:

 During September temperatures start to cool off.
 Lake Trout come back up to shallower waters to feed before spawning and can be fished by trolling or casting and Northern Pike move back to shallower waters as the water temperature cools.
 Fall calls for great fishing.
 The average low temperature is 47F (8C) and average high is 70F (21C).
 You can expect to see 19 days with some drizzle or rain.

-Stay tuned for later blogs on my fishing techniques and tackle suggestions.
+Stay tuned for later blogs on our fishing techniques and tackle suggestions.